Testimonials

 Claude Meares

 I began my studies in Shaolin-Do in June 1992 under the guidance of Grandmaster Sin Kwang Thé.
 At the time, I was merely looking for a better way to fight and stay in shape.
 I am no longer looking.
 To bluntly state that Shaolin-Do has changed my life is an understatement.
-Shaolin-Do is so rich and fulfilling that I have spent the last half of my life learning and using it, and I've just barely even stratched the surface.
+Shaolin-Do is so rich and fulfilling that I have spent the last half of my life learning and using it, and I've just barely even scratched the surface.

 Due largely to its sheer complexity and extensiveness, the lifestyle of Shaolin-Do can often feel somewhat difficult or overwhelming.
 All too often, I have literally left class dripping with sweat, and with more questions than when class began.
 This, however, has never been a discouragement because it should take years to learn and execute the most complete, comprehensive, and dangerous martial art on the planet.
 I can't even begin to imagine what my mind, body, and spirit would resemble without the practice of Shaolin-Do.